1 . How do I get to Lava Beds?

 Snacks, ice, and soda are available at the Visitor Center bookstore.
 There is one campground in the monument that accommodates tents and small to medium-sized RV's.
 The campground also has water spigots, bathrooms, and an amphitheater for summer ranger programs.
 It is located near the Visitor Center and popular caves on Cave Loop.
 The overnight fee is $10 per site for individual sites on a first-come, first-served basis.
 One group site is available by reservation up to three months in advance for groups with between 15 and 40 people by calling the Visitor Center at 530-667-8113.

 3. Can I bring a pet?
 What equipment should I bring?
 What is the weather like?

-Your best start is our Things To Know Before You Come page.
+Your best start is our Basic Information page.

 4. Do I need to take guided tours of the caves?

 No. Most of the caves are open to explore on your own, with a few exceptions to protect sensitive animal populations or natural features, like roosting bats and cave ice.
 One ranger guided tour of a public cave is offered each afternoon in summer; no reservations are necessary.
-You can find more information about our developed caves by downloading the Caves brochure.
+You can find more information about our developed caves by going to our Caving page.